anpham6/squared-express/README.md

 </html>
 ```

-You can debug TypeScript files directly in Visual Code with the Chrome extension using the "tsc" --outDir &lt;workspace&gt; and --inlineSourceMap flags.
+You can debug TypeScript files directly in Visual Code with the Chrome extension using the "tsc" --outDir &lt;workspace&gt;.
 It is more efficient to debug the "js" output files and to also use the --watch flag for recompilation.

 NOTE: To use "format" as an external property then it has to be prefixed as "~format".